Terms and Conditions

-3.3 To the extent that they reach the level of originality required for copyright protection, the linguistic and graphic parts of the concept are protected by the Austrian Copyright Act.
-The potential customer is not permitted to use or edit those parts without the Agency’s consent due to the Austrian Copyright Act alone.
+3.3 To the extent that they reach the level of originality required for copyright protection the linguistic and graphic parts of the concept are protected by the Austrian Copyright Act [Urheberrechtsgesetz].
+The potential Customer is not permitted to use or edit those parts without the Agency’s consent due to the Austrian Copyright Act alone.

 4. Scope of services; Order processing; Customer’s duties to co-operate

-4.2 All services of the Agency (including but not limited to all preliminary designs, sketches, final drawings, proofs, blueprints, copies, colored prints and electronic files) shall be checked by the customer and released within three working days of receipt by the customer .
-If they are not released within that period, they shall be deemed approved by the customer.
-After that period has expired with no reply from the customer they shall be deemed accepted by the same.
+4.2 All services of the Agency (including but not limited to all preliminary designs, sketches, final drawings, proofs, blueprints, copies, coloured prints and electronic files) shall be checked by the Customer and released within three working days of receipt by the Customer.
+If they are not released within that period, they shall be deemed approved by the Customer.
+After that period has expired with no reply from the Customer they shall be deemed accepted by the same.

 5. External services; Commissioning of third parties

-5.1 The Agency shall be entitled at its own discretion to render the services itself, to employ expert third parties as agents [ fulfillment assistants as defined by Section 1313a of the Austrian General Civil Code [ ABGB ]] and / or to commission a third party to render such services (“External Service”).
+5.1 The Agency shall be entitled at its own discretion to render the services itself, to employ expert third parties as agents [Erfüllungsgehilfen as defined by Section 1313a of the Austrian General Civil Code [ABGB]] and/or to commission a third party to render such services („External Service“).

 5.2 Commissioning of third parties in connection with an External Service shall be done either in the Agency’s own name or in the name of the Customer.
 The Agency shall select the relevant third party with care and ensure that it is appropriately qualified.

-5.3 If the Agency commissions necessary or agreed external services, the relevant contractors shall not be considered agents of the Agency.
+5.3 If the Agency commissions necessary or agreed External Services, the relevant contractors shall not be considered agents [Erfüllungsgehilfen] of the Agency.